 Risks and Discomforts

-The study will take place outside on the CU Boulder campus.
-Thus, we cannot assure you of complete privacy because people on campus will be able to observe your participation in this study.
+The study will take place in the Locomotion Laboratory within the Clare Small Arts & Sciences building on the CU campus.
+Thus, we cannot assure you of complete privacy because other researchers may be using the laboratory during the testing session.

 Exercise can cause fatigue and minor discomfort.
 In the unlikely event of a life-threatening event (e.g. a heart attack), the investigators would call 911, begin CPR and await EMS arrival.
 At least one person trained in CPR and how to use an AED (Automated External Defibrillator) will be present during the experiment.
 The investigators have a functional AED in the building next to the research site.